kodadot/subwork/docs/home.md

 # Coworking space in Bled, Slovenia

 ![SubWork.xyz ](pics/header.avif)

-Co-work focused by Substrate Builders from **Polkadot inviting web3 builders.**
+co-work space by Substrate Builders from **Polkadot inviting web3 builders.**

-👨‍🏭 Who we are?
+👨‍🏭 who we are?
 ---

-- We are **power builders from the Substrate ecosystem** - [KodaDot](https://twitter.com/kodadot).
+  we are **power builders from the Substrate ecosystem** - [KodaDot](https://twitter.com/kodadot).
-- We always wanted to have **space in nature away from everything.** Where others could come over to **re-charge and build their dream in peace** with like-minded athletic achievers.
+- we always wanted to have **space in nature away from everything.** Where others could come over to **re-charge and build their dream in peace** with like-minded athletic achievers.
-- We have focus on **web3 teams,** which are building in Polkadot ecosystem.
+- we have focus on **web3 teams,** which are building in Polkadot ecosystem.
-- We will warmly welcome any web3 builders to hangout and share their insights in our **sunny royalcore styled lounge area with marble floor.**
+- we will warmly welcome any web3 builders to hangout and share their insights in our **sunny royalcore styled lounge area with marble floor.**

-🤔 Why?
+🤔 why?
 ---

 *   🏃‍♂️ A morning workout in nature does wonders with your mind & body.